 The CRM should allow you to create custom fields so that the system can be tailored specifically for your business, for example if you’re a website design agency you will want to have a field that captures the date your client/prospect’s website was last launched.
 Essentially the fields should be what you want to run reports on, which should assist your sales, marketing, strategy, activity and ultimately your results.

-So why do we need to collect data?
+So why do we need to collect customer data?

 As said previously collecting data is vital to any lead generation marketing campaign.
 In order to identify a qualified lead, you can look at your historic data and understand whether or not they need your product/service at this point in time.
 For instance, understanding your consumer spending patterns will aid you in marketing to them; if you know that a group of customers have a large exhibition every other year and they tend to reduce their spending leading up to it, you could save yourself time and money by not marketing to them.